zeroCoder1/Bouncing-Table/README.md

 ==============

-A UITableView with some bouncing cells.
+A UITableViewCells with some bouncing animation (spring).

 A simple animation to bounce the UITableView Cells.
 Looks nice and easy to use.